Come and Get It (Badfinger song): Badfinger version

-On 2 August 1969, McCartney produced the studio version at EMI (Abbey Road) Studios by the Apple band Badfinger (then called the Iveys) telling them, "Okay, it's got to be exactly like this demo."
+On 2 August 1969, McCartney produced the studio version at EMI's Abbey Road Studios by the Apple band Badfinger (then called the Iveys) telling them, "Okay, it's got to be exactly like this demo."
 His "carrot" for the band was his offer to produce this song and two other Iveys' originals for the movie The Magic Christian, since he had a contract to supply three songs for it.
 The band followed his instructions.

 McCartney auditioned each of the four Iveys to sing lead on "Come and Get It".
 Ultimately, he picked Tom Evans over the other three band members, Pete Ham, Ron Griffiths, and Mike Gibbins.

 The single was released on Apple Records on 5 December 1969 in the UK, but not until 12 January 1970 in the US.
 "Come and Get It" was a hit single for the band, peaking at number 7 in the United States, and number 4 in the United Kingdom.
+It reached number 1 on the New Zealand Listener charts.
 It was the opening theme for the film The Magic Christian, starring Peter Sellers and Ringo Starr (it was also repeated during the movie's closing credits, with an additional string arrangement added).
 The UK picture sleeve for the single shows a kaleidoscopic montage of all four members of Badfinger that appear on the song, although bassist Ron Griffiths left the band before the single was released.

+Cash Box called it "a fine teen track."
+Billboard called it "powerful."

+Ultimate Classic Rock critic Michael Gallucci and Classic Rock History critic Janey Robert both rated "Come and Get It" as Badfinger's greatest song.
+Gallucci called it the highlight of Magic Christian Music.
+Roberts called it Badfinger's signature song.
+Classic Rock critic Rob Hughes rated it as Badfinger's 3rd greatest song, saying that the band "added lustrous three-part harmonies" to McCartney's original.

 In 1978 a re-formed version of Badfinger re-recorded "Come and Get It" for K-tel Records, with Evans again singing lead.
 This served to provide a demo recording to give to Elektra Records, and resulted in the Airwaves album in 1979.